Barden Ridge

 Barden Ridge is a suburb in southern Sydney, in the state of New South Wales, Australia.
 Barden Ridge is located 29 kilometres south of the Sydney central business district in the local government area of the Sutherland Shire.
-Barden Ridge is colloquially known to locals as 'The Ridge'.
+Barden Ridge is colloquially known to locals as 'The Ridge' or 'Bardo'.

 Location

 Barden Ridge is located on the Woronora River, which flows north into the Georges River.
 'The Needles' is a body of water (ria) on the Woronora River, on one of the original roads west from Helensburgh.
 On the northern side of the ria lies the fresh water source of the Woronora River, whilst on the other side is salt water.
 The water, between two steep hills, remains so cold that even during summer it has been known to have caused heart attacks.
 While car access has been generally blocked, pedestrian access is still available.
 This area is also popular for recreational activities such as hiking and mountain biking.

 Barden Ridge has shifted from a remote bushland area to an exclusive suburb that now contains all the necessary amenities that have established a strong community.